Instructor:

 -

-design, and evaluation of engineering problems.
+evaluation of engineering problems

 -

-Write and present technical reports supporting engineering
+Write and present technical reports supporting engineering decision-making

 -

-Demonstrate the ability to work in a group.
+Demonstrate the ability to work in a group

 Course Outline